Alfresco/alfresco-content-app/e2e/playwright/README.md

 #### Report Portal Configuration

 - Tests are reported **only in CI environments** (not locally)
-- Each browser has its own launch to avoid conflicts when running in parallel

 - Launch descriptions include direct links back to the GitHub Actions run
-- Test steps are included for detailed analysis

 ## Test Suites